DykemaBill/App_FlaskJinjaMongo/README.md

 Application build with Python Flask/Jinja2 and MongoDB

 # To-Do's for the author
-- Build a simple version of the application - IN PROCESS
+- Build a simple version of the application - DONE
-- Implement dunder init files - DONE
+- Document handling with records -
 - If no user exists, prompt user to create one at login -
+- Security testing (orgs, admin, orgadmin) -
+- CSS class renames and remove unused -
+- Installation directions in README -
+- Refactor primary Flask entry code file -
+- Implement record deleting -
+- User management page -
+- User forgot password option -

 # Bugs that need to be fixed
 - Password hash not working - FIXED

 # Future ideas
-- CSS class renames and remove unused
 - If app starts without database connection, have a Flask auto-reload on a timer while still displaying error page